Potential National Hockey League expansion: Atlanta

-Atlanta was formerly the home of the Flames and Thrashers, both of which respectively relocated to Calgary in 1980 and Winnipeg in 2011.
+Atlanta was formerly the home of the Flames from 1972 until 1980 when they relocated to Calgary, the Atlanta Knights of the International Hockey League from 1992 to 1996, and the Thrashers from 1999 to 2011 when they relocated to Winnipeg.
 Despite the failure of Atlanta's two prior franchises, NHL deputy commissioner Bill Daly made remarks in September 2023 that the league was open to returning to Atlanta, stating that past challenges the league had faced in Atlanta could be overcome, noting that the demographics of the Atlanta metropolitan area had changed significantly since the Thrashers' departure.
 Daly also stated that arena location would be a factor towards the success of any potential Atlanta franchise, as State Farm Arena, the former home arena of the Thrashers, had undergone major renovations that make it no longer suitable to host an NHL franchise long term, stating that an arena in the northern suburbs, closer to the Thrashers' former fanbase, would provide a better chance for long-term success.
 As of March 2024, there are two separate groups vying for a third Atlanta NHL franchise, with both parties planning to build an NHL-sized arena as part of a larger mixed-use development in or near Alpharetta.

 On April 17, 2023, Krause Sports & Entertainment, led by Atlanta businessman Vernon Krause, announced plans to build The Gathering at South Forsyth, which is planned to be built on an undeveloped 100 acre tract near the Forsyth–Fulton County line.
 In late March 2024, the Forsyth County Board of Commissioners approved subsidies of up to $250 million towards construction under the stipulation that Krause's group secures an NHL team for the proposed arena.
-In the November 2024 general elections, residents of Forsyth County voted 56–44 in favor of granting the county redevelopment powers over The Gathering at South Forsyth, creating a tax allocation district to repay the county's bonds towards the project.
+In the November 2024 general elections, residents of Forsyth County voted 56–44 in favor of granting the county redevelopment powers over The Gathering at South Forsyth, creating a tax-allocation district to repay the county's bonds towards the project.
 In a special session held on June 11, 2025, the Forsyth County Board of Commissioners gave their final approval for the development plans for The Gathering at South Forsyth, allowing Krause to make his presentation to the NHL for expansion; however, the league is unlikely to consider expansion until a new collective bargaining agreement is reached with the players' union before the end of the 2025–26 NHL season.
+Land grading at The Gathering at South Forsyth site began in early September 2026 and is expected to be completed by the end of January 2027; however, under the memorandum of understanding with Forsyth County, the arena cannot be included in the first phase of construction without NHL approval.
+On September 5, 2026, Krause gave clarifaction that a formal expansion bid had not yet been submitted to the NHL despite reports on social media, corroborating a statement deputy commissioner Bill Daly gave to The Athletic, stating that "Atlanta is not even remotely close to an application phase".